Zellic/solidity-parser/docs/source/getstarted/twoASTs.rst

 ^^^^^^^^^^^^^^^^

 In a similar vein, the library call on line 20 is made explicit in AST2.
-As shown by the ``code_str`` of the node below, the previous 2 argument function call now takes takes the base as the first argument, matching the signature of ``add`` as defined in the library.
+As shown by the ``code_str`` of the node below, the previous 2-ary function call now takes takes the base as the first argument, matching the signature of ``add`` as defined in the library.

 .. code-block:: Solidity